sigh/Stern-Brocot-Tree/enumerate.md

 </div>

+We now have an easily computable bijection.

+We can even iterate over all the rationals by repeatedly evaluating `q = toRational(toNatural(q)+1)`, although that is a bit cumbersome as we have to continually translate between representations.
+Let's improve this.

 # Optimizing with Euclid

-We now have a nice bijection.

-We can even iterate over all the rationals by repeatedly evaluating `q = toRational(toNatural(q)+1)`, although that is a bit cumbersome as we have to continually translate between representations.

-However, before we find a better way of iterating, let's optimize this algorithm a bit to uncover some deeper connections.
+First, let's optimize this algorithm to uncover some deeper connections.

 <details>
   <summary>